Hair dryer: Function

-Hair dryers have been cited as an effective treatment for head lice and earwax-prevention.
+Hair dryers have been cited as an effective treatment for head lice.

 Types

-Today there are two major types of blow dryers (hair dryers): the handheld and the rigid-hood dryer.
+Today there are two major types of hair dryers: the handheld and the rigid-hood dryer.

 A hood dryer has a hard plastic dome that fits over a person's head to dry their hair.
 Hot air is blown out through tiny openings around the inside of the dome so the hair is dried evenly.
 Hood dryers are mainly found in hair salons.

 Hair dryer brush

 A hair dryer brush (also called "hot air brush" and "round brush hair dryer" and "hair styler") has the shape of a brush and it is used as a volumizer too.

 There are two types of round brush hair dryers – rotating and static.
 Rotating round brush hair dryers have barrels that rotate automatically while static round brush hair dryers don't.